Psalm 23:1-6

 The overflowing cup signifies God’s superabundant generosity.

-The LORD has made the psalmist his honored guest, anointing him and filling him with good things.
+The Lord has made the psalmist his honored guest, anointing him and filling him with good things.

 Only goodness and kindness follow me all the days of my life;